Rhode Island DUI Lawyer

 - Causing an accident.

-Being able to prove that you were pulled over without probable cause may be a defense if you are charged with DUI.
+Being able to prove that you were pulled over without probable cause may be a defense if you are charged with drunk driving.

 The Field Sobriety Test

-The police office will ask you if you’ve been drinking, a question to which you should decline to respond (unless the honest answer is “no”), and then will usually ask you to submit to a field sobriety test.
-These tests will typically consist of you being instructed to:
+The police officer will ask you if you’ve been drinking, a question to which you should decline to respond (unless the honest answer is “no”), and will usually ask you to submit to a field sobriety test.
+Some of the most widely used field sobriety tests include:

 - Walk a certain number of steps heel to toe and then turn and walk back.